Davichet-e/grouping-by/README.md

 [![Crates.io](https://img.shields.io/crates/v/grouping-by.svg)](https://crates.io/crates/grouping-by)
 [![Documentation](https://docs.rs/grouping_by/badge.svg)](https://docs.rs/grouping-by)

-This library provides users the possibility of grouping their iterators by any function.
+This small library provides users the possibility of grouping their iterators of various ways.
+It is still in development and therefore is not recommended for production code.
+There will be breaking changes constantly.

-It is similar to C# `IEnumerable.GroupBy` or Java `Collectors.groupingBy`
+It is similar to Java `Collectors.groupingBy`

 # Example: